 Tildy shifted uncomfortably, having heard horror stories of girls reaching womanhood.
 Usually from men, as she considered it.

-Not noticing her discomfiture, the witch carried on: “You have been unintentionally doing these things almost for as long as I have known you.
+Not noticing her discomfiture, the witch carried on: “You have been unintentionally doing these things almost for as long as you have lived with me.
 Only with your wings did you ever have a modicum of control.
-The changes seemed more akin to breathing or the beat of your heart, your body’s responses to specific needs.
-Like that time your skin mottled darkly and your hair curled up like brown moss so you could hide from me in the woods.”
+The other changes were more akin to breathing or the beat of your heart, your body’s responses to specific needs.
+Like that time your skin mottled darkly, and your hair curled up like brown moss so you could hide from me in the woods.”

 “You were so mad!”
 Tildy giggled.

 “Mostly I was worried.”

 “Mostly you were mad!”